jdellinger80/pandas-challenge/README.md

 # pandas-challenge
  Using Pandas and Jupyter Notebook, create a report that includes the following data.
 Your report must include a written description of at least two observable trends based on the data.

+ Written observations: Smaller schools and Charter schools were more predictive of average and passing performance in math and reading than per pupil spending.

 Hint: Check out a sample solution to review the desired format for this assignment.

 District Summary